SexChrLab/PlacentaSexDiff/README.md

   - Processed by HISAT

 * Both Exome and RNAseq were mapped to the same refrence

+* Steps:
+1. Run GATK ASEReadCounter:
+* Use the snakemake file `asereadcounter.snakefile`.

 ##### Per variant
 * Steps: